Adhesive capsulitis of the shoulder: Signs and symptoms

 Physical exam findings include restricted range of motion in all planes of movement in both active and passive range of motion.
 This contrasts with conditions such as shoulder impingement syndrome or rotator cuff tendinitis in which the active range of motion is restricted but passive range of motion is normal.
 Some exam maneuvers of the shoulder may be impossible due to pain.

 Causes

 The causes of adhesive capsulitis are incompletely understood; however, there are several factors associated with higher risk.
 Risk factors for secondary adhesive capsulitis include injury or surgery leading to prolonged immobility.
-Risk factors for primary, or idiopathic adhesive capsulitis include many systemic diseases, such as COVID-19, diabetes mellitus, stroke, lung disease, connective tissue diseases, thyroid disease, heart disease, autoimmune disease, and Dupuytren's contracture.
+Risk factors for primary, or idiopathic adhesive capsulitis include many systemic diseases, such as diabetes mellitus, stroke, lung disease, connective tissue diseases, thyroid disease, heart disease, autoimmune disease, and Dupuytren's contracture.
 Both type 1 diabetes and type 2 diabetes are risk factors for the condition.

 Primary

 Primary adhesive capsulitis, also known as idiopathic adhesive capsulitis, occurs with no known trigger.
 It is more likely to develop in the non-dominant arm.